 Most modern engineered wood and laminate floors use a click system that locks the planks together a bit like a giant jigsaw puzzle.
-Stop Creak is specifically designed for these floors.
-For Stop Creak to work it must be able to penetrate in-between the planks so it works best of click system floors that have a V-Groove/visible groove between planks.
+Stop Creak® is specifically designed for these floors.
+For Stop Creak® to work it must be able to penetrate in-between the planks so it works best with click system floors that have a V-Groove/visible groove between planks.

-Stop Creak lasts for 2 years+ however, most customers apply Stop Creak to the areas of the floor that creaks and then keep a can handy to treat other areas of the floor that might start creaking in future.
+Stop Creak® lasts for 2 years+ however, most customers apply Stop Creak® to the areas of the floor that creaks and then keep an extra can handy to treat other areas of the floor that might start creaking in future.

-Stop Creak is the cheapest way to fix a creaky floor.
-The other alternative is to replace you floor which will cost many thousands of pounds.
-However, Stop Creak might not work on your floor simply because you may have more serious issues causing the creaks that Stop Creak can't help with.
-If you bike creaks after you oil it, do you send back the lubricant you used or take your bike to a bike shop to figure out what the problem is?
-Stop Creak works the same way.
+Stop Creak® is the cheapest way to fix a creaky floor.
+The other alternative is to replace your floor which will cost many thousands of pounds.
+However, Stop Creak® might not work on your floor simply because you may have more serious issues causing the creaks that Stop Creak® can't help with.
+If your bike creaks and squeaks after you oil it, do you send back the lubricant you used or take your bike to a bike shop to figure out what the problem is?
+Stop Creak® works the same way.
 It's a floor lubricant that works fantastically well when it's used for dried out, contracted floors.
 It definitely won't fix your subfloor, your joists or anything else that is structurally wrong with your floor.

 No. Most traditional floorboards are nailed down and so the creaking is usually down to the wood sliding up and down the nail when under load.
 We don't recommend Stop Creak for these floors.